A Few Tips for Holiday Shipping in 2022

 Most postal and courier companies make their holiday shipping dates known at least a couple of months before the holiday season so that customers can plan accordingly.
 These deadlines may vary depending on the carrier, shipping service, and destination.
 They also may vary year to year depending on how busy carriers expect the coming holiday season to be, so make sure to look up this year’s shipping deadlines.

-Contiguous United States: December 17 for USPS Retail Ground and First-Class Mail, December 19 for Priority Mail, December 23 for Priority Mail Express.
+Contiguous United States: December 16 for USPS Ground Advantage and First-Class Mail (including greeting cards), December 18 for Priority Mail, December 20 for Priority Mail Express.

 International Mail: November 29 for First-Class Package International and Priority Mail International and December 6 for Priority Mail Express International to Africa and Central & South America; December 6 for First-Class Package International and Priority Mail International and December 13 for Priority Mail Express International to Asia & the Pacific Rim, Australia & New Zealand, Canada, the Caribbean, Europe, Mexico, and the Middle East.

-Within the United States: December 20 for UPS 3 Day Select, December 21 for UPS 2nd Day Air, December 22 for UPS Next Day Air; for UPS Ground Shipping, please use UPS Time and Cost Calculator.
+Within the United States: December 19 for UPS 3 Day Select, December 20 for UPS 2nd Day Air (December 21 with Saturday Delivery options), December 21 for UPS Next Day Air (December 22 with Saturday Delivery options); for UPS Ground Shipping, please use UPS Time and Cost Calculator.

 From the United States to other destinations: please use UPS Time and Cost Calculator.